 While Ryan has gone through his moments of picky eating, Owen has been a beast in and of himself.
 He loves three things: fruit, cheese, and carbs.

-I continually offer him good choices, he eats a ton of hidden veggies and I expose him to as much as I can without losing my dang mind, but the truth of the matter is that Owen is picky.
-While he’ll occasionally go so far as to put something in his mouth and start to chew, if he decides that it’s a ‘no’ then he’ll spit it out.
-Lovely.
+I continually offer him good choices, he eats a ton of hidden veggies and I expose him to as much as I can.
+But the truth of the matter is that Owen is picky.

 So I went experimenting and landed on a recipe for homemade cheez its, You see, when I was pregnant with Owen (this explains so much, guys) I too had an addiction to the salty cheese crackers.
 I tried a few times to recreate them, and couldn’t quite get it right.
 Turns out the 10000th try is a charm.